eosnetworkfoundation/grant-framework/applications/ShuFanNFT.md

 - **Estimated duration:** 1 month
 - **FTE:**  2
 - **Costs:** 5,000 USD
-- Milestone 2 is creating and marketing oriented and as such there is no code to test.
+- Milestone 2 is creation and marketing oriented and as such there is no code to test.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |